- 06 Aug 2008

 Fixing Market Failures or Fixing Elections?
 Agricultural Credit in India

-Executive Summary — There are strong theoretical reasons to believe that politicians manipulate resources under their control to achieve electoral success.
+Overview — There are strong theoretical reasons to believe that politicians manipulate resources under their control to achieve electoral success.
 Yet, compelling examples of this manipulation are heretofore rarely documented in scholarly literature.
 Cole's paper presents evidence that government-owned banks in India serve the electoral interests of politicians.
 It also analyzes how resources are strategically distributed.
 Key concepts include:

 - Findings show that the costs of redistribution are considerable: The estimated effect of 5 to 10 percent higher levels of credit in election years is substantially larger than the average annual growth rate of credit.